-What if rigour were free?
+What if rigour were fast and free?

 AI is writing more of the code.
 How can teams verify it and be accountable for it?
 The practices that produce trustworthy software — formal specs, structured requirements, verified transformations — were always effective, just too time-intensive and inaccessible.
 We’re building open source tools to try to solve that.